-Taxpayers followed by the Unit of Large Taxpayers are required to send the tax file to the PTA, including the transfer-pricing file, by 15 July following the end of the tax period (15th day of the seventh month for entities with a tax year different from calendar year).
+Taxpayers followed by the Unit of Large Taxpayers are required to send the tax file to the Portuguese Tax Authority, including the transfer-pricing file, by 15 July following the end of the tax period (15th day of the seventh month for entities with a tax year different from calendar year).

 Tax audit process

-Taxpayers are audited by the PTA based on several criteria, as detailed in a specific document prepared by the PTA.
+Taxpayers are audited by the Portuguese Tax Authority based on several criteria, as detailed in a specific document prepared by the Portuguese Tax Authority.

-The PTA must notify the taxpayers of the preliminary conclusions reached in cases where these may lead to tax assessment acts unfavourable to the taxpayers, further to which taxpayers may present their argumentation.
+The Portuguese Tax Authority must notify the taxpayers of the preliminary conclusions reached in cases where these may lead to tax assessment acts unfavourable to the taxpayers, further to which taxpayers may present their argumentation.

-The PTA must then prepare a final report of the tax audit performed, identifying the facts detected.
+The Portuguese Tax Authority must then prepare a final report of the tax audit performed, identifying the facts detected.